+- · General options

+- Static Analysis, see the C-STAT® Static Analysis Guide for more information about these options

+- Runtime Checking, see the C-SPY® Debugging Guide for RX for more information about these options

+- C/C++ Compiler

+- Assembler

-- General options - Static Analysis, see the C-STAT® Static Analysis Guide for more information about these options - C/C++ Compiler - Assembler - Output Converter, options for converting ELF output to Motorola, Intel-standard, or other simple formats, see Output converter options, page 233. - Custom build, options for extending the toolchain - Build Actions, options for pre-build and post-build actions - Linker, available for application projects but not for library projects - Library builder, available for library projects but not for application projects - Debugger - Simulator - C-SPY hardware drivers, options specific to additional hardware debuggers.
+- Output Converter, options for converting ELF output to Motorola, Intel-standard, or other simple formats, see Output converter options, page 237. - · Custom build, options for extending the toolchain - Build Actions, options for pre-build and post-build actions - · Linker, available for application projects but not for library projects - Library builder, available for library projects but not for application projects - Debugger - Simulator - C-SPY hardware drivers, options specific to additional hardware debuggers.